 - Wait for it to cool completely before closing it with a lid.
 Store it in the fridge for 2 weeks.

-- Hot chocolate - Vanilla and chocolate are the perfect match, I highly recommend this syrup in hot or iced chocolate.
-Try it in this Christmas Spiced Hot Chocolate or this Double Chocolate Iced Mocha
+- Hot chocolate - Vanilla and chocolate are the perfect match, I highly recommend this syrup in hot chocolate or frozen hot chocolate.
+Try it in this Christmas Spiced Hot Chocolate or this Chai Hot Chocolate.

 Storing